ExpediaGroup/graphql-kotlin/website/docs/framework-comparison.md

 ---
-id: graphql-java-comparison
+id: framework-comparison
-title: GraphQL Java Comparison
+title: GraphQL Frameworks Comparison
 ---

+## GraphQL Java
 [graphql-java](https://graphql-java.com/) is one of the most popular JVM based GraphQL implemenations.
 GraphQL Kotlin is built on top of `grahpql-java` as it can be easily extended with additional functionality and this implementation has been used and tested by many users.